farahconor/summer23/README.md

 ## Introduction

 This documentation is split up into three sections: Tools, Website, and BCG List.
 "Tools" details the coding tools I have created and provided and how to use them.
 "Website" details the structure of the ACCEPT2 website and how to make necessary changes or additions.
 "BCG List" details the final process of cleaning up the BCG list.
+For information about jupyter notebooks and the versions of python/modules used, see the appendix.

 ## Tools